Pensions Tax Relief

 - taking a single or series of lump sums from a pension fund (known as an ‘uncrystallised funds pension lump sum’).

-When an allocation of funds into a flexi-access account is made the member typically will take the opportunity of taking a tax free lump sum from the fund (as under the previous rules).
+When an allocation of funds into a flexi-access account is made the member typically will take the opportunity of taking a tax free lump sum from the fund.

 The person will then decide how much or how little to take from the flexi-access account.
 Any amounts that are taken will count as taxable income in the year of receipt.